Kanazawa Station

 The current shrine was built upon the site of a former Maeda family villa.
 The stroll garden and pond of the shrine originally belonged to the villa and dates from the Edo period.

-The shrine gate dates from 1875 and is unusual as it shows a mixture of Japanese, Chinese, and European styles.
-It was designed by a Dutch man named Holtman, and is most famous for the Dutch style stained glass windows on the 3rd floor.
-There is a story that this top part of the gate was originally used as a light house.
-Though the gate was unpopular when it was first built, in 1950 in recognition of its unique style it was officially designated as an Important Cultural Asset.
+The shrine gate dates from 1875 and is unusual as it shows a mixture of Japanese, Chinese, and Western styles.
+It is most famous for the colored glass windows on the third floor.
+The third floor was once lit, and is said to have served as a lighthouse-like marker for ships off Kanaiwa.
+Though the gate was unpopular when it was first built, in 1950 in recognition of its unique style it was officially designated as a National Important Cultural Property.

 The unusual shrine gate